JannieI/canvas-workstation-V3/src/app/roadmap.md

        snapshot and his Comments are GONE!
 Also, if now add comments to older snapshot, and another user restores to a later snapshot, what happens to these comments??
 Think carefully here.
+    16.Consider popup status messages, like VSCode to be more visible - maybe not needed.
+    17.Considering opening message per D (might even be per user as well), that will display each time D is opened.
+How is it entered, who enters / deletes / edits it, and how is it displayed - modal (another one!), popup and for how long, and how is it closed, and how does it look to fit in?

 **Templates**
     1. Loading a template - make sure to respect security / rights + all is read-only